 To be eligible you must: Yes No N/A 1) Be one of the following entity types: an Australian entity with an Australian Business Number (ABN), Australian Company Number (ACN), or Indigenous Corporation Number (ICN) an Australian consortium with a lead organisation an Australian registered charity or not-for-profit organisation an Australian local government body an Australian State/Territory government body a corporate Commonwealth entity an Australian statutory authority be an Australian or permanent resident of Australia a citizen or organisation from one of the following countries in Latin America; Argentina, Brazil, Chile, Colombia, Costa Rica, Cuba, Ecuador, El Salvador, Guatemala, México, Panamá, Paraguay, Perú and Uruguay a well-established organisation in a Latin American country with a business purpose to advocate for Australian business, education and/or cultural interests For applications from consortia, you must: • have a lead applicant who is the main driver of the project and is eligible as per the list above Individuals who intend the grant to be administered by a university: • your university should be the applicant Be willing to provide a develop child protection guidelines for your project if it involves people under the age of 18 years 3) Have completed all previous IRGP grant acquittals.
-4) Propose a project that is relevant to COALAR's 2021-2022 Business Plan strategies and focus theme of Sustainability - see COALAR website 5) Propose a project where activity commences no earlier than 1 March 2022 and where you have received confirmation of DFAT's approval of the grant and executed relevant grant documentation.
-The proposed project will need to commence no later than 30 June 2022 and be completed before 28 February 2023.
+4) Propose a project that is aligned with one or more of COALAR's Strategic Plan 2020-2023 strategies 5) Propose a project where activity commences no earlier than 1 March 2023 and where you have received confirmation of DFAT's approval of the grant and executed relevant grant documentation.
+The proposed project will need to commence no later than 30 June 2023 and be completed before 29 February 2024.
 The project acquittal will be due within 60 days of the end of the project.
 6) Propose a project between \$10,000 to \$50,000 (GST exclusive).

-To be eligible you must: Yes No N/A 7) Ensure the project is compliant with all local COVID-19 restrictions, including travel, at the time of submission.
+7) Ensure the project is compliant with all local COVID-19 restrictions, including travel, at the time of submission.
 8) Submit a complete application in English with supporting documentation in English.
 9) Submit two independent references in English that address you/your organisation and the proposal.